paulkottering/ImitationBasketball/README.md

 python TestModel.py -m Models/READMETestv1.zip -v v1 -n READMETest -d Demos/READMETestv1.npz
 ```

+## Results
-Below we can see some plots from the different version testing on new trajectories:
+Below we can
+see some plots from the different version testing on new trajectories:

 ![Alt text](TestImages/FullDatav1.png?raw=true "Title")